GrumpyOldTroll/draft-ietf-mnat/draft-jholland-mboned-mnat.md

 ## Service Discovery

-It is RECOMMENDED that a network operating an MNAT service provide service discovery with the use of DNS-SD {{RFC6763}}.
+It is RECOMMENDED that egress devices in end-user operating systems or applications use DNS-SD {{RFC6763}} by default to discover an MNAT service within their containing networks.
-However, a network MAY use other mechanisms, including options such as manual configuration.
+However, a network may require the use of other mechanisms, including options such as manual configuration, so implementors are advised to offer manual configuration options in addition.

 As long as an MNAT client can find a valid hostname to use, it can connect to the given MNAT service and monitor changes to the address assignments within the network.

 ### Detecting Invalid Services